 Choosing the right clients for your business is essential for growth.
-If you target everyone, you won’t reach or satisfy the needs of anyone.
+Focusing on finding more clients for your business without figuring out who the right customers are can be detrimental to your business’s success.
+If you target everyone in your client search, you won’t reach or satisfy the needs of anyone.
 But, it’s not always easy to identify the right clients, let alone vet them for viability.
-You’ll learn the basics on this page.
+You’ll learn the basics of how to find the right customers for your business on this page.

 Most businesses serve more than one type of client.
 Sometimes referred to as a core or primary customer, your primary client is the one you’ll address first with all your initiatives going forward.
 That includes things like creating company policies through marketing and product development.